Raphael-Boichot/Teardown-of-the-LaPochee-digital-camera-module/README.md

 You can easily go further in the head assembly / disassembly if you are familiar with the Game Boy Camera.
 It feels better than a Game Boy Camera thanks to two prongs on the metal ring that safely position the head in normal or selfy position.
 The design is more refined, while very similar.
 The sensor ribbon socket is smaller than the Game Boy Camera (must be a JST connector with 1 mm pitch).

 ![](/Pictures/Lapochee_PCB_front.jpg)
 At this step removing the main PCB is very easy.
 The back side mainly features a Mitsubishi M64916FP chip and an oscillating crystal (6.898594 MHz probably).
-Although sharing the numbering of Mitsubishi chips (FP termination seems to be used for home appliance, M64 is a common prefix of several Mitsubishi chips), this chip is not documented anywhere.
+Although sharing the numbering of Mitsubishi chips (FP termination seems to be used for home appliance, M64 is a common prefix of several Mitsubishi chips from that era), this chip is not documented anywhere.
 By tracing some connections I conclude that this is probably a custom driver chip for the LCD display and not some kind of MAC-GBD like chip driving the sensor, despite the packaging similarity.
+This chip would deserve a decapping to see what's inside, maybe in the future.

 ![](/Pictures/Lapochee_serial_8_pins_connection.jpg)
 Some details of the bottom serial connector with the plastic plug removed.
 It's probably proprietary.
 It features 8 pins.

 ![](/Pictures/Lapochee_main_board_with_LCD.jpg)
 Front side of the PCB with the LCD mounted on brackets.
 A black rubber damper ensure a very tight fit within the shell in case of shock.
 The LCD assembly can be easily removed from the main PCB by just unclipping it.
 Nothing is glued.
 It is clearly meant to be easily repairable.
-As you can see, the LCD display had better days...
+As you can see, the LCD display had better days.
+Both polarizers were dead.

 ![](/Pictures/Lapochee_PCB_rear.jpg)
 The front PCB side (below the LCD display) contains all the meat: LCD voltage driver, flash memory and microcontroller.
 The flash memory is a 4MB / 3.3V only [M5M29KB800](/Datasheets/Renesas_M5M29KB.PDF) from Mitsubishi, commonly used in mobile phones from that era.
 The main chip is a 7 to 10 MHz 16-bit [M30610MCA](/Datasheets/Renesas_M5M29KB.PDF) microcontroller, also from Mitsubishi.
 The marking indicates that this is the 128 KB ROM, 10 KB RAM, mask ROM version 282.
-This microcontroller also has several 10 bits analog-to-digital converters (A/C) so I guess that the sensor is directly driven by this chip in input / output, nothing else inbetween is required.
+This microcontroller also has several 10 bits analog-to-digital converters (A/C or ADC) so I guess that the sensor is directly driven by this chip in input / output, nothing else inbetween is required.
+I do not see any external ADC anyway.

 The last noticeable chip is the Sharp [IR3E05](/Datasheets/Sharp_IR3E05.pdf).
 The only information I can find is that this is a divided voltage generator for LCD drive, so the chip that sends the high voltage signal to the display individual pixels to twist more or less the liquid crystals.
 This indicates that the LCD can display several gray levels.
-A high voltage generator circuitry must be present somewhere on the PCB (LCD may require about 20V).
+A "high voltage" generator circuitry must be present somewhere on the PCB (LCD may require about 20V).

 ![](/Pictures/Lapochee_LCD_rear.jpg)
 The display assembly is very easy to dismount and neatly designed.
 The LCD is a 128x128 pixels Sharp T2 V M1128CP with a 24 pins ribbon connector, probably manufactured in March 1999.
 I do not find any datasheet for this display.
 Mine is defective and stay completely dark even with the front polarizer removed.
 I have very thin hope to find a replacement or a compatible one due to the absence of datasheet for both the LCD and the M64916FP driver chip.
 They both can be totally custom for this device.